The Rheumatology Research team at Seattle Children’s is committed to improving the lives of children through innovative, patient-focused research.

 Start Time Optimization of Biologics in Polyarticular JIA (STOP-JIA) Registry

 We want to help answer a critical question for patients, their families and healthcare providers: When is the best time to begin biologic medications to achieve the best possible outcomes?
 To help answer this, researchers will compare three ways we currently treat polyarticular juvenile idiopathic arthritis (poly-JIA).
-Learn how you can participate.

 FiRst Line Options for Systemic JIA Treatment (FROST)

 We want to compare the clinical effectiveness and impact on patient-reported outcomes of four different treatment strategies (biologic vs. non-biologic consensus treatment plans) in new-onset systemic juvenile idiopathic arthritis (JIA) patients.
 This information will help new patients with systemic JIA and their doctors decide which medications to use.
-Learn how you can participate.

 Diseases affecting the immune system